Lieutenant Colonel William McKenzie, MC, OBE - Diary - 1914 - 1917 - Part 1

 'Osterley' passed close to our

-starboard having come 50 miles
+Starboard having come 50 miles

-with ego the magnificent fleet of
+witness the magnificent fleet of

 Aust troopships for which the

-Commander of same was ascending
+Commander of same was [[?]]

 by the Officer of the fleet &

-the Osterley was straight away for
+the Osterley was straight away forbidden

-bidden to landing passengers
+to land any passengers

-all mails at Colombox is a pe
+or mails at Colombox as a penalty

-this (than) after & squared up some
+This (Thur) aftn & squared up some

 10